 “Yes,” the historian said.
 “Quite frankly, the Sepher family is one of the most wealthy in Stormhaven.
 Your Uncle had been a key player in the successful reconstruction of Stonehaven.”

 “He said it’s what his father would have wanted.
 He can’t have kids, you know, but he’s done some hefty work toward keeping the Sepher name and property alive for years to come.”

 I had a lot of respect for this suddenly-discovered Uncle.
-I thanked the Loremaster for filling me in on some of the details and then asked where I might find the Sepher Manor.
+I thanked the historian for filling me in on some of the details and then asked where I might find the Sepher Manor.

 “Not far outside of the city walls to be honest.
-The Manor is in the hills near Northshire.
+The Manor is in the hills near Bantari.
 Our notes show that your Uncle is already in the city.
-You should be able to meet with him in the small section of town we’re calling the Mage Quarter.”
+He gave us directions to pass along so that you can meet him here.”

 “Thank you,” I said.
 “Thank you very much.”

-“Take care, young Sepher,” the Loremaster replied.
+“Take care, young Sepher,” the historian replied.
 “You’ve got some great adventures ahead of you.”